 Ben J. Noteboom worked for Randstad Holding N.V. from 1993 until 2014, where he was appointed member of the Executive Committee in 2001 and became CEO in 2003.
 Before joining Randstad, Mr. Noteboom worked for Dow Chemical in several international management functions between 1984 and 1993.
 He started his career in 1982 at Zurel as management assistant.
-He was appointed to Aegon's Supervisory Board in May 2015 and his current term ends in 2019.
-He is chairman of the Supervisory Board Remuneration Committee and a member of the Supervisory Board Audit Committee.
+He was appointed to Aegon's Supervisory Board in May 2015 and is chairman of the Supervisory Board Nomination and Governance Committee and a member of the Supervisory Board Remuneration Committee.